Tine-m/SQL/sql.md

 2. Make sure that the primary keys can be create automatically (hint: `AUTO_INCREMENT`)
 3. Run SQL script
 ```
-**Voila you now have a redesigned database, ready to be shared wth the rest of your team!**
+**Voila you now have a redesigned database, ready to be shared with the rest of your team!**